huggingface/blog/moe.md

 - Multi-task instruction-tuning
 - Multi-task instruction-tuning followed by single-task fine-tuning

 When the authors fine-tuned the MoE and the T5 equivalent, the T5 equivalent was better.
 When the authors fine-tuned the Flan T5 (T5 instruct equivalent) MoE, the MoE performed significantly better.
-Not only this, the improvement of the Flan-MoE over the MoE was larger than Flan T5 over T5, indicating that MoEs might benefit much more than dense models.
+Not only this, the improvement of the Flan-MoE over the MoE was larger than Flan T5 over T5, indicating that MoEs might benefit much more from instruction tuning than dense models.
 MoEs benefit more from a higher number of tasks.
 Unlike the previous discussion suggesting to turn off the auxiliary loss function, the loss actually prevents overfitting.

 <figure class="image text-center">